What this article entails:

 Androgens & growth hormone

-Possibly one of the mechanism of how taurine lowers cholesterol (1) is by increasing cholesterol uptake in the testes and increased androgen synthesis.
+Possibly one of the mechanisms of how taurine lowers cholesterol (1) is by increasing cholesterol uptake in the testes and increased androgen synthesis.

 Taurine supplementation is also confirmed to increase growth hormone significantly in epileptic patients, from 3.0 ng/mL to 17.1 ng/mL after 2 weeks.
 (29) However, 5g taurine was unable to increase GH in normal men.
 This could be that a build-up period is required to increase GH.